Mehak-Mehta/WebTemp/README.md

 # WebTemp

-Website templete
+Website template

 # Note
-1. This is just a tempelet, so it is not perfect.
+1. This is just a tempalet, so it is not perfect.
 2. You are allowed to use it.